Weak Fraisse categories: Applications

-We briefly discuss how the results of previous sections can be interpreted in concrete categories of models and other structures.
+We now discuss how the results of this note can be interpreted in concrete categories of models and other structures.

 First of all, $\fK$ could be a fixed category of finitely generated models of a fixed first-order language while $\fL$ could be the category of all models representable as unions of countable chains in $\ob{\fK}$.
 In both cases it is natural to consider embeddings as arrows, where an \define{embedding}{embedding} is an isomorphism onto its image.
 It is clear that conditions (L0)--(L2) are satisfied.
 In this setting, our results in Sections \ref{SectObjectsGenrkWeakInj}, \ref{SectSlabeHomogenita}, and in particular Theorem~\ref{ThmSzescJedyn}, are extensions of the classical results of \fra~\cite{Fraisse}.
-Specifically, if $\ob{\fK}$ is countable up to isomorphisms and all the models in $\ob{\fK}$ are countable, then the joint embedding property together with the weak amalgamation property imply the existence of a unique weakly $\fK$-injective model in $\fL$ that might be called the \emph{limit} of $\ob{\fK}$.
+Specifically, if $\ob{\fK}$ is countable up to isomorphism and all the models in $\ob{\fK}$ are countable, then the joint embedding property together with the weak amalgamation property imply the existence of a unique weakly $\fK$-injective model in $\fL$ that might be called the \emph{generic limit} of $\ob{\fK}$.
 Note that the property of being hereditary is ignored here.
 The main reason is that the weak AP is stable under taking the hereditary closure.
 Recall that the \emph{joint embedding property} is simply the property of being directed with respect to embeddings.
 If the models in $\fK$ are uncountable (this may happen if the language is uncountable) then we cannot deduce that $\fK$ is locally countable, and indeed $\fK$ might not be weakly dominated by a countable subcategory.
-Summarizing, a class $\Emm$ of countable finitely generated models is called a \define{weak \fra\ class}{weak \fra\ class} if it has the joint embedding property and the weak amalgamation property.
+Summarizing, a class $\Emm$ of countable finitely generated models is called a \define{weak \fra\ class}{weak \fra\ class} if it has the joint embedding property, the weak amalgamation property and is essentially countable, namely, has countably many isomorphic types.
 Once this happens, it is a weak \fra\ category (with embeddings as arrows).
 This has already been discussed in the recent work~\cite{KraKub}, also in the context of the Banach-Mazur game.
 Our Theorem~\ref{ThmSedmPet} in the special case of models summarizes the main results of~\cite{KraKub}.
-Recall that if $\Emm$ is a weak \fra\ class then so is its hereditary closure, while if $\Emm$ has the AP then its hereditary closure may fail the AP.
+Recall that if $\Emm$ is a weak \fra\ class then so is its hereditary closure, while if $\Emm$ has the amalgamation property then its hereditary closure may fail the amalgamation property.